mcroteau/Exodus/README.md

 The challenge is to create
 something of your own to follow.
 God is within each of us in my theory.

+Live long, live happy.
+Follow internal guidance system, be astonished
+Honor a change of heart